keremburakyilmaz/website-fingerprinting/README.md

 ```

 ### 1.2.2 Windows
-For Windows, the following browsers were used for testing: Chrome, Brave, Firefox & TOR.
+For Windows, the following browsers were used for testing: Chrome, Brave, Firefox & Tor.
 Install them (+geckodriver) under these paths:

 ```